 The Daring Escape From Alcatraz – Known as the most inescapable penitentiary in the U.S., that reputation was ruined when John William Anglin, Alfred Clarence Anglin, and Frank Lee Morris successfully escaped in 1962.
 They dug their way to freedom with spoons and sailed away in a raft made out of raincoats, never to be seen again.

 Gypsy Hill Killings – A group of five unsolved homicides of young women and girls in San Mateo County, California, during early 1976.
 The killer became known in the media as “the San Mateo slasher.”

-Mad Gassers of Virginia and Illinois – In the 1930s and 1940s there were two accounts of a “Mad Gasser” operating in two locations.
-The first occurred in Botetourt County, Virginia in 1933-1934.
-The second in Mattoon, Illinois in 1944.
+Mad Gassers of Virginia and Illinois – In the 1930s and 1940s, there were two accounts of a “Mad Gasser” operating in two locations.
+The first occurred in Botetourt County, Virginia, in 1933-1934.
+The second was in Mattoon, Illinois, in 1944.
 Also known as the “Anesthetic Prowler” and the “Phantom Anesthetist,” these names were given to the person or people believed to be responsible for a series of gas attacks that were perpetrated against area residents.

 Servant Girl Annihilator – In 1884 and 1885, an unknown serial killer preyed upon the city of Austin, Texas.
 The murderer killed seven women and one man and seriously injured six more women and two men, attacking them in their beds at night.
 He was never caught.